THH(Z) and the image of J: Introduction

 Here $\L_{\K(1)}\S$ denotes the $\K(1)$-local sphere spectrum at the prime $p$, which we recall may be described as follows.
 Let $\KU_p$ denote the $p$-completed complex K-theory spectrum.
 Recall that $\KU_p$ admits a unique $\E_\infty$-ring structure and that, as an $\E_\infty$-ring, it admits a canonical action of the group of $p$-adic units $\Z_p^\times$.
 Let $\Gamma \subseteq \Z_p^\times$ be the subgroup generated by the $(p-1)$-st roots of unity and the element $1+p$, so $\Gamma \iso \F_p^\times \times \Z$.
 Then we have an equivalence of $\E_\infty$-rings

 \end{notation}

 \begin{remark} The spectra $\J_p$ and $\j_p$ are traditional objects of algebraic topology, arising originally from work of Milnor \cite{milnor--J}, Adams \cite{adams--j-iv}, and Mahowald \cite{mahowald--J-announcement} on the image of the J-homomorphism.
 The precise relationship is as follows.
 Letting $\U := \colim_{n \in \N} \U(n)$ be the infinite unitary group and $\S$ the sphere spectrum, the classical J-homomorphism construction of Whitehead \cite{whitehead--J} provides a map of graded abelian groups $J_* : \pi_*(\U) \to \pi_*(\S)$.
-The unit map $\S \to \j_p$ induces an isomorphism $\pcpl{\im(J_*)} \to \pi_*(\j_p)$ in degrees $* \ge 1$, so that $\j_p$ is an $\E_\infty$-ring whose positive degree homotopy groups encode the $p$-primary image of the J-homomorphism in the stable homotopy groups of spheres. \end{remark}
+The unit map $\S \to \j_p$ induces an isomorphism $\pcpl{\im(J_*)} \to \pi_*(\j_p)$ in degrees $* \ge 1$, so that $\j_p$ is an $\E_\infty$-ring whose positive degree homotopy groups encode the $p$-primary image of the J-homomorphism in the stable homotopy groups of spheres (here, it is important that $p$ is odd). \end{remark}

 \begin{theorem} Assume that $p$ is odd.
 Then there is a canonical equivalence of cyclotomic $\E_\infty$-rings

 In addition, the canonical map $\j_p^\triv \to \sh(\j_p^\triv)$ becomes an equivalence upon applying $(-)^{\t\Cp}$ and hence upon applying $\smash{(-)^{\t\cir}}$.
 In particular, there is a canonical equivalence of $\E_\infty$-rings